iSkore/planetStats/notes/notes.md

 		- KECK - 10 m diameter (Hawaii Telescope)
 	- Angular resolution
 		- Human eye = 1 arc minute
-		- If two sources of light are more than one arcminute away they appear to be one source of light (like a car)
+		- If two sources of light are more than one arc-minute away they appear to be one source of light (like a car)
 		- Limit on Angular resolution is called *defraction limit*
 	- Refracting Telescope
 		- First made by Galileo